 - Publicity: All stages of the revision process will be announced via the standard-discuss mailing list, and through GitHub issues.
 These are the formal channels for notification during the process.

-The technical team are responsible for generating key documentation during the process, but should always be guided by community consensus, submitting all decisions for discussion.
+The technical team are responsible for generating key documentation during the process, but should be guided by community consensus, submitting all decisions for discussion.

 Changes to OCDS can be proposed by anyone at any point via the public, online, standard issue tracker either as issues for discussion, or pull requests with a clear description of the proposed change.